pingcap/docs-cn/v2.1-legacy/tools/tidb-binlog-cluster.md

 This document introduces the architecture and the deployment of TiDB-Binlog of the cluster version.

-TiDB-Binlog is an enterprise tool used to collect the binlog data of TiDB and provide real-time backup and replication.
+TiDB-Binlog is an enterprise tool used to collect the binlog data of TiDB and provide near real-time backup and replication.

 TiDB-Binlog has the following features: